Privacy Policy

 We use the data above to:

-- Sign you in and link your saved recipes and preferences to your account across sessions (this uses your Apple user identifier and email).
+- Sign you in and link your saved recipes and meal plans to your account across sessions (this uses your Apple user identifier and email).

 - Contact you at the email Apple provides if we need to reach you about your account (rare — this is not a marketing list).